-In accordance with article 728a paragraph 1 item 3 CO and Swiss Auditing Standard 890, we confirm that an internal control system exists which has been designed for the preparation of financial statements according to the instructions of the board of directors.
+In accordance with article 728a paragraph 1 item 3 CO and PS-CH 890, we confirm that an internal control system exists which has been designed for the preparation of the financial statements according to the instructions of the Board of Directors.

-We further confirm that the proposed appropriation of available earnings complies with Swiss law and the company's articles of incorporation.
+We further confirm that the proposed carry forward of the accumulated deficit complies with Swiss law and the company's articles of incorporation.
 We recommend that the financial statements submitted to you be approved.